Houdini 20.5 Nodes Copernicus nodes

 Channel Scope

-Controls which channels will be used for histogram generation.
-Note the number of bars or channels will be unchanged, unscoped channels will just have zero contributions.
+The number of bars or channels don’t change, so unscoped channels have zero contributions.

 Inputs